renatoathaydes/Automaton/README.md

 ```

 The Strings passed to the lookup method ( SwingUtil is a utility class provided by *Automaton* ) are the *name* of
- the Swing components... so in order to be able to select a Swing Component with *Automaton*, its name must be specified.
+the Swing components... so in order to be able to select a Swing Component with this method, its name must be specified.

+The next section shows how the `Swinger` allows much more flexible selection of Components by other means, among other
+convenient features for Swing testers.

 #### The Swinger